open-cartography/.github/aio.md

 This document provides a structured comparison, highlighting the relationships across the fields and demonstrating the shared principles governing visual processing, artificial neural networks, modern observability systems, and information theory.

-This document now integrates topology as an additional concept across OpenTelemetry, the visual cortex, and information theory, as well as expanding on earlier discussions of feature extraction, prediction, backpropagation, and cardinality management.
+This document  integrates topology as an additional concept across OpenTelemetry, the visual cortex, and information theory, as well as expanding on earlier discussions of feature extraction, prediction, backpropagation, and cardinality management.